Explore Hockey Worldwide

 Russian Amateur Hockey Leagues [Russia Other]: Krasnoyarsk Region (All-Russian Spartakiad), EcoMobil-2 (Chelyabinsk AHL), Tymlat Petropavlovsk-Kamchatsky (Kamchatka Territory Championship), Kurganstalmost Kurgan (Kurgan Championship), Unknown (South-East Tatarstan HL), Cosmos Kaluga (Moskva Spartakiad), SKA Yekaterinburg (Sverdlovsk Championship), Grenada Naberezhnye Chelny (Tatarstan AHL)

-Prvenstvo Srbije [Serbia]: KHK Crvena Zvezda (11)
+Prvenstvo Srbije [Serbia]: SKHL Crvena Zvezda (11)

 Tipos Extraliga [Slovakia]: HK Nitra (2)